 We went through a few of the new methods and features implemented in Selenium 4 and have provided ready-to-use code snippets for working with new and tabbed windows, installing and uninstalling the addons for Firefox and taking element level screenshots.

 We learned how to use a brand new locator strategy, the Relative Locators, introduced in Selenium 4.
 We also discussed the importance of W3C standardization for tool vendors and products built on top of Selenium.

-In the next post of this series, we will explore more brand new features in Selenium 4 such as Chrome DevTools Protocol, and Observability, and Enhanced Exceptions.
+Check out the next post of this series, where we will explore more brand new features in Selenium 4 such as Chrome DevTools Protocol.